ATTENTION ALL SHOPPERS: LET'S TAKE THIS REAL BEAUTY CONVERSATION INTO OUR OWN HANDS.

-This was more than a decade ago, when the phrase “Facetuned Instagram” was total nonsense on a literal level instead of just a spiritual one, and an admission of photo editing still felt subversive to average consumers.
+This was more than a decade ago, when the phrase “Facetuned Instagram” was total nonsense on a literal level, and an admission of photo editing still felt subversive to average consumers.
 The brands had been naughty, and Dove would gladly accept the praise for noting its own bad behavior.

 The problem with using subversion as a corporate marketing tactic, though, is that if the brand is successful at it, the point it’s making becomes immediately non-subversive.
 And Dove was very successful at it —

 the beauty industry had always worked so hard to obscure its tactics and encode its negativity that many consumers felt understandably relieved to see the manipulation acknowledged, even if the only solution Dove offered was the opportunity to buy its products.